 The U.S. Department of State's Bureau of Consular Affairs, based on relevant information, issues travel warnings to U.S. citizens that recommend Americans avoid travel to certain counties.
 The countries and dates the travel warnings were issued are listed on the Current Travel Warnings Web site.

-Travelers going to any country with a travel warning as documented by the U.S. Department of State will need to fill out the Risk Management Restricted Travel Request Form (pdf) in addition to the R&A form in order to have this travel approved.
+Travelers going to any country with a travel warning as documented by the U.S. Department of State will need to fill out the Request to Travel to Countries with Travel Warnings in addition to the R&A form in order to have this travel approved.

 Miscellaneous Travel Regulations

 - Although receipts are no longer required for incidental expenses (tolls, parking, and local bus and train fares) under $75 total, travelers must provide the date, item and cost for each incidental expense (e.g., 3/19/05: Toll $3.00).

 - All meals associated with overnight travel will be reimbursed at the per diem rate for the area of assignment and based upon the departure and arrival times.
 Receipt requirements are eliminated, as your hotel lodging folio serves as your receipt.